 How To Make Coffee Taste Less Bitter

 Whether you have tempted espresso too hard or run extremely hot water through coffee grounds too fine for your taste, you are left with a bitter cup of coffee.
-Adding sugar and calories isn’t the only answer.
+Adding sugar and calories isn’t the only answer to your espresso problem.

 In fact, salt is better at neutralizing bitterness than sugar.
 I have written a whole post about adding salt to coffee grounds.
 That said, salt doesn’t go in the coffee grounds only; it can work its magic in a cup of coffee as well.
 You have to be careful, though, as it is easy to over-spike your coffee with salt.